 Project managers own:

 - Status updates

 Product managers and project managers work closely together in high-performance organizations.
-And both work with the broader product team and executive leaders.
+Both work with the broader product team and executive leaders.

-The product manager collaborates daily with cross-functional teams regarding the future of the product: engineering, sales and marketing, Customer Success, etc. And since the product manager is responsible for the product throughout its lifecycle, they will naturally be involved with any project that concerns the product.
+The product manager collaborates daily with cross-functional teams, such as engineering, sales and marketing, and customer support, regarding the future of the product.
+And since the product manager is responsible for the product throughout its lifecycle, they will naturally be involved with any project that concerns the product.
 So, it is the product manager’s job to define the scope of each specific project.
-She explains why these projects will achieve high-level goals for her product and business.
+They explain why these projects will achieve high-level goals for their product and business.

 The project manager also works with the broader team but is focused on bringing plans to life.
-And his work is more time-fixed.
-He manages one effort and once that project is complete, he moves on to organizing other tasks.
+And their work is more time-fixed.
+They manage one effort and once that project is complete, they move on to organizing other tasks.
 For example, a project team might be assembled to tackle a UX redesign with a target date that is six months away.
 The project manager will be concerned with that project’s budget, resources, deadline, and quality.
-He will understand the many details of each project.
+They will understand the many details of each project.

 Product and project managers each perform unique functions.
 When aligned properly, they both can shine.

 Product and project managers see the same work through different lenses.
 And that’s a good thing when you are trying to achieve something special like bringing a new product to market as I was.
 But they both work for the same team.
 And when they join forces to collaborate, everyone benefits and the company wins.